UAS Traffic Management (UTM) Field Test

 - Griffiss International Airport, New York

-The UFT project will conduct flight tests in complex environments including operations over people, at night, and among diverse missions, as well as test updates to UTM technology such as data correlation using remote identification and updated cybersecurity framework.
+The FAA and its partners executed flight tests in complex environments including operations over people, at night, and among diverse missions.
+UFT also examined data correlation using remote identification, an updated cybersecurity framework, and other updates to UTM technology.

 (click to enlarge)